 How Do I Make My Asphalt Driveway Less Slippery?

-Using sand or other traction-enhancing materials can help make your asphalt driveway less slippery during the winter months.
-Additionally, removing snow regularly and avoiding excessive use of deicing agents can help maintain a safe driveway surface.
+Using sand or other traction-enhancing materials can help make your asphalt driveway less slippery during winter.
+Removing snow regularly and avoiding excessive use of deicing agents can help maintain a safe driveway surface with proper thickness.

 When Should You Not Salt Your Driveway?